Erula

-Erula (Gallurese: Èrula, Èrula) is a comune (municipality) in the Metropolitan City of Sassari in the Italian region Sardinia, located about 180 km north of Cagliari and about 35 km east of Sassari.
-As of 31 December 2004, it had a population of 807 and an area of 40.1 km2.
+Erula (Èrula, Gallurese: Èrula) is a village and comune (municipality) in the Metropolitan City of Sassari in the autonomous island region of Sardinia in Italy, located about 180 km north of Cagliari and about 35 km east of Sassari.
+It has 702 inhabitants.

 The municipality of Erula contains the frazioni (subdivisions, mainly villages and hamlets) Sa Mela and Tettile.

-Erula borders the following municipalities: Chiaramonti, Ozieri, Perfugas, Tempio Pausania, Tula.
+Erula borders the municipalities of Chiaramonti, Ozieri, Perfugas, Tempio Pausania, and Tula.

+Demographics

+As of 2026, the population is 702, of which 50.0% are male, and 50.0% are female.
+Minors make up 12.5% of the population, and seniors make up 31.6%.

+Immigration

+As of 2025, immigrants make up 2.7% of the population.
+The 5 largest foreign countries of birth are Romania, Denmark, France, Germany, and the United Kingdom.